Charles W. Lindberg: World War II

 Lindberg was born and lived in Grand Forks, North Dakota, when he enlisted in the Marine Corps shortly after the Japanese Navy attack on Pearl Harbor.
 After completing recruit training, he volunteered for the Marine Raiders, a special unit of the Marine Corps.
 Lindberg first saw combat on Guadalcanal while serving as a member of the 2nd Raider Battalion ("Carlson's Raiders"), and participated in the "Long Patrol".
 He also saw combat with the 2nd Raiders on Bougainville.
 In February 1944, the Marine Raider (and Paramarine) units were disbanded and he returned to the United States.
 He was reassigned to the newly activated 5th Marine Division at Camp Pendleton, California.
-After training at Camp Pendleton, the division was sent to and trained in Hawaii before leaving for Iwo Jima.
+After training at Camp Pendleton, the division was sent to and trained at Camp Tarawa on the Big Island of Hawaii before leaving for Iwo Jima.

 Battle of Iwo Jima

 Lindberg was assigned as a flamethrower operator in 3rd Platoon, E Company, 2nd Battalion, 28th Marine Regiment, 5th Marine Division.
-On February 19, 1945, he landed with the fifth assault wave on the southeast beach of Iwo Jima closest to Mount Suribachi, which was the 28th Marine Regiment's objective.
+On February 19, 1945, he landed with the fifth assault wave on the southeast beach of Iwo Jima closest to Mount Suribachi, which was the objective of the 28th Marine Regiment.
 Because of heavy fighting, the base of Mount Suribachi was not reached and surrounded until February 22.
 On February 23, flamethrower operators Cpl.
 Lindberg and Pvt.
-Robert Goode of E Company were members of the 40-man combat patrol that climbed up Mount Suribachi to seize and occupy the crest and raise the Second Battalion's American flag.
+Robert Goode of E Company were members of the 40-man combat patrol which climbed up Mount Suribachi to seize and occupy the crest then raise the Second Battalion's American flag.
 On March 1, Lindberg was shot in the right forearm by a Japanese sniper and was evacuated off the island.
 He received the Silver Star for gallantry in action on Iwo Jima from February 19 to March 1, 1945 (Pvt.
 Goode was also wounded on March 1 and awarded the Silver Star).